 Step 1: map your current marketing stack

-- Data flow: note the volume of information generated by each platform and its update frequency.
+- Data flow: volume and update frequency.

 Step 2: define your key performance metrics